PredDiff: Explanations and Interactions from Conditional Expectations: : a local, model-agnostic, probabilistically sound attribution method

 where $\bar{m}^{f^Y}_{Y\backslash Z|x} := \bar{m}^{f^{Y\!Z}}_{Y\!Z|x} + \bar{m}^{f^Y}_{Y|x}=\bar{m}^{f(x, Y, Z)}_{Y\!Z|x} - \bar{m}^{f(x, y, Z)}_{Z|x}$ and $\bar{m}^{f^{Y\!Z}}_{\backslash Y\!Z|x}:=-\bar{m}^{f^{Y\!Z}}_{Y\!Z|x}$.

-The terms in \Cref{eq:completenessshielded} have the following interpretation: \begin{itemize} \item \emph{shielded main effect} $\bar{m}^{f^Y}_{Y\backslash Z|x}$: Prediction difference corresponding to occluding $Y$ without the presence of $Z$. \item \emph{shielded joint effect} $\bar{m}^{f^{Y\!Z}}_{\backslash Y\!Z|x}$: Prediction difference corresponding to jointly occluding $Y$ and $Z$. \end{itemize} We show how shielded effects can be constructed for third order interactions in \Cref{app-sec:shielded3pt}.
-To build a better intuition, note that, under the assumption of a factorizing imputer distribution, i.e.\ $p(y, z|x)=p(y|x)p(z|x)$, we can write
+The terms in \Cref{eq:completenessshielded} have the following interpretation: \begin{itemize} \item \emph{shielded main effect} $\bar{m}^{f^Y}_{Y\backslash Z|x}$: Prediction difference corresponding to solely occluding $Y$ without the presence of $Z$.
+Hence, it is \emph{shielded} from the joint effect between $Y$ and $Z$. \item \emph{shielded joint effect} $\bar{m}^{f^{Y\!Z}}_{\backslash Y\!Z|x}$: Interactive prediction difference corresponding to jointly occluding $Y$ and $Z$, i.e., the super-additive part with respect to the shielded main effects. \end{itemize} We show how shielded effects can be constructed for third order interactions in \Cref{app-sec:shielded3pt}.
+To build a better intuition, note that, under the assumption of a factorizing imputer distribution $p(y, z|x)=p(y|x)p(z|x)$, we can write

 where $f^{\backslash Z}(x, y) = \int \text{d}Z f(x, y, Z)p(Z|x)$.
-The shielded main effect is therefore nothing but the main effect of the model where $Z$ has been marginalized.
+The shielded main effect is, therefore, nothing but the main effect of the model where $Z$ has been marginalized.